theforeman/forklift/containers/README.md

 By default the deployment playbook will deploy Foreman, PostgreSQL, Puppet, Pulp, Candlepin, Qpid.
 You can specify which of these components you want to deploy with the `enabled_services` variable.
 For example, to deploy only Foreman, PostgreSQL, and Puppet, run:

     ansible-playbook foreman.yml -e enabled_services=postgres,puppet

-### Troubleshooting

-#### UI Not Accessible

-Sometimes when access to the UI fails, this is due to the `httpd` pod starting incorrectly.

-##### Fix via UI Console

-Browse the the Openshift console found at `https://$(minishift ip):8443/`.
-Login as `developer` with password `a` and browse to Applications > Pods.
-Find the httpd pod, select it, click on the Logs tab.
-If there is no output, browse to Applications > Deployments.
-Click on the httpd deployment, and click `deploy` in the upper right hand corner.
-Re-test the health check.

-##### Fix via Command Line

-The `httpd` container logs can be viewed on the command line.
-Find the httpd pod first:

-    oc get pods

-A pod should exist of the format `httpd-<id>`, view the logs:

-    oc logs httpd-<id>

-If this output is blank, the `httpd` container needs to be restarted:

-    oc rollout latest dc/httpd